rbogach/rbogach/README.md

 - 👋 Hi, I’m @Roman
 - 👀 I do Android Development with Kotlin.
+Also front-end occasionally, and Machine Learning by nights.
 - 💞️ I’m looking to collaborate on Open-Source Projects.
 - 📫 How to reach me roman.bogach@gmail.com